 '''

-tserverProtocol.Close();

-Or:

 tserverProtocol.Dispose();

 '''

 Working with a Connection Asynchronously

 You may prefer to open a connection using asynchronous (non-blocking) methods.
 This is usually preferred for user-interactive applications, in order to avoid blocking the GUI thread so that the application does not appear "frozen" to the user.